mwbowers/mwbowers.github.io/reference/datagate-client/prog-parm-class.md

 Any public static (Shared) members of this type are safe for multithreaded operations.
 Any instance members are not guaranteed to be thread safe.
 ## Remarks

-DCS provides **ProgParm** to represent iSeries program parameters in your .NET program.
+DG provides **ProgParm** to represent iSeries program parameters in your .NET program.
 Program parameters have three distinct components:

 1. a description of the data (metadata)
 2. the data itself; the parameter value